 There are likely to be other possible causes, so ask your doctor

 about your symptoms.

 Home medical tests possibly related to Bladder cancer:

 Listed below are some combinations of symptoms associated with Bladder cancer, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment of bladder cancer starts with prevention.
 Preventive measures include not smoking and avoiding exposure to carcinogens, especially chemicals called arylamines, which increase the risk of developing bladder cancer.
 Prompt and effective treatment of bladder infections is also important in preventing bladder cancer.

-Prevention of bladder cancer also ...Bladder cancer Treatments
+Prevention of bladder cancer also includes seeking ...Bladder cancer Treatments